OBSERVATIONS

 Park 4 night app shows free campsites and parking lots.

 Michi no eki are rest areas with free parking.
-Type in “Roadside Station” into Google maps.
+Type in “Roadside Station” into Google Maps.
 The few I stopped at had no showers, a convenience store and a large fish market with a fish restaurant.
+Often there is not even a gas station (only in Japan).